New Name for Resource Management Features

-Mavenlink’s Resource Planner allows Project and Resource Managers to see both the team members assigned to a project and the resource plan in one place.
-Accessible to any provider-side project member with Financials permissions and above, you can locate the Resource Planner tab in any financial project next to the Time & Expenses tab.
+A project’s Resourcing tab allows project managers and resource managers to see both the team members assigned to a project and the resource plan in one place.
+Accessible to any provider-side project member with Financials permissions and above, you can locate the Resourcing tab in any financial project next to the Time & Expenses tab.

-You’ll see all of your team members on the left side, followed by their total Estimated, Allocated, Scheduled, and Actual hours for the project.
-This allows you to see how you’re tracking against your plan all the way through a project’s lifecycle.
+You’ll see all team members on the project on the left side, followed by their total Estimated, Allocated, Scheduled, and Actual hours for the project.
+This allows you to see how you’re tracking against your plan all the way through a project’s life cycle.

-On the right of the Resource Planner, you’ll see a timeline with the total number of hours that each individual is scheduled to work on a project on a daily basis.
+On the right side of the Resourcing tab, you’ll see a timeline with the total number of hours that each individual is scheduled to work on a project on a daily basis.

 The days of the week are highlighted based on global allocation and workweek information, allowing you to see how much a particular individual is utilized.